treynorman/PersonaPod/README.md

 git clone https://github.com/treynorman/PersonaPod
 ```

 Create and activate a virtual environment for the project.
-Then, install all dependencies from the `requirements.txt`.
+Then, install all dependencies from `requirements.txt`.
 ```
 cd PersonaPod
 python3 -m venv venv